george-mcintyre/aida-pva/docs/ProviderReference.md

 * The **Provider Code** => produces `SLC<provider_name>.EXE` shared Library
 * The **AIDA-PVA** - `aida-pva.jar`, that loads the Provider Code
-* The **AIDA-PVA Module** - extensions to AIDASHR that provide helper functions for the Provider Code
+* The **AIDA-PVA Module** - module in STANDALONELIB that provides helper functions for the Provider Code
 * The **back-ported EPICS 7** libraries
     * `epics-pvaccess.jar`
     * `epics-pvdata.jar `